mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       createDataKey(kmsProvider: KMSProviderName, opts: DataKeyOpts | null): Binary;

       // Decrypts multiple data keys and (re-)encrypts them with a new masterKey, or with their current masterKey if a new one is not given.
+      // The updated fields of each rewrapped data key is updated in the key vault collection as part of a single bulk write operation.
+      // If no data key matches the given filter, no bulk write operation is executed.
       // Returns a RewrapManyDataKeyResult.
       rewrapManyDataKey(filter: Document, opts: RewrapManyDataKeyOpts | null): RewrapManyDataKeyResult;